semantic-flow/sflo/documentation/concept.mesh.md

 ### Versioning Requirements
 - flow versioning is managed through the [[Flow Version|concept.flow-version]] system
   - turning versioning on and off is controlled in the [[mesh-resource.node-component.node-config-defaults]]
-  - Version history is realized in [[mesh-resource.node-component.flow-shot.snapshot]] with numbered version snapshots
+  - Version history is realized in [[mesh-resource.node-component.flow-shot.snapshot]] with numbered snapshots
   - Version history metadata is kept in the node's [[mesh-resource.node-component.flow.node-metadata]]

 ### Addressing Requirements